-Even though I feel drawn to the merchandise on my way and I get distracted and start wasting time and money on those, I choose to accept myself anyway.
+1. Even though I feel drawn to the merchandise on my way and I get distracted and start wasting time and money on those, I choose to accept myself anyway.
 I love and forgive myself for not being able to resist.
 Maybe if I make a written list rather than going shopping with a vague list in my mind, it might work better.

-I forgive myself for making lists but not sticking with them sometimes.
+2. I forgive myself for making lists but not sticking with them sometimes.
 When I end up buying things which are not on my list, I am actually letting others make my buying decisions.
 I might think I make the decision myself because of a superficial reason as discounted prices.
 However if I find that things hang in the closet never worn most of the time when I make these kind of purchases maybe I should reconsider my behavior pattern and work on changing what doesn’t seem to work.
 I forgive myself for letting others decide what I should be buying.

-Maybe if I keep everything I pick on an impulse separately in my cart, I can go through them again before I finalize my purchase.
+3. Maybe if I keep everything I pick on an impulse separately in my cart, I can go through them again before I finalize my purchase.
 This still saves time of returning them later on and space in my home which I am trying to de-clutter.

-If I stop going into the stores which are not on my list, it might help me.
+4. If I stop going into the stores which are not on my list, it might help me.
 I love myself anyway.

-Even though it is really hard for me to resist sometimes, I choose to work on my pattern.
+5. Even though it is really hard for me to resist sometimes, I choose to work on my pattern.
 Maybe, whenever I reach for something I didn’t really go to the store for, I can write it down on a list rather than buying it.
 Then when I go home I can look at my list and decide if I really need those items.
 If I am sure about something, I can transfer it to a new list and before I shop again I can cross off the items that I don’t think I need.
 I congratulate myself for deciding to work on this!

-Even though I can’t stop myself from buying things that I don’t need, I am open to the possibility of accepting myself and working on my behavior.
+6. Even though I can’t stop myself from buying things that I don’t need, I am open to the possibility of accepting myself and working on my behavior.
 Maybe I won’t take credit cards with me and just carry the cash I need until I unlearn yielding to the temptations.
-This might be especially helpful at times when I know that I will end up with a lot of things that I don’t need -such as big sales.
+This might be especially helpful at times when I know that I will end up with a lot of things that I don’t need--such as big sales.
 I choose to keep working at it instead of feeling guilt and hopeless.

-Whenever I feel like shopping for no reason, I will go for walk, dance or write to someone I am long due to write.
+7. Whenever I feel like shopping for no reason, I will go for walk, dance or write to someone I am long due to write.
 I love myself for trying to find another constructive and happy activity to replace impulse shopping.

 You can work with an EFT practitioner to be able to properly identify and address the deeper roots of this unproductive and destructive habit.